Reduced Groebner Bases With Double Exponential Cardinality: A criterion to obtain double exponential Gr obner bases

-In order to construct the set of polynomials $\fset(n)$, we crucially use the set of polynomials that were used in \cite[p.316]{MM1982}.
-In \cite{MM1982}, Mayr and Meyer showed that there is a set of polynomials such that the ideal generated by it includes a polynomial whose total degree is $\EXP(n)$.
-This set of polynomials alone does not guarantee a Gr\"obner basis with cardinality greater than $\EXP(n)$.
-Hence, we will augment this set of polynomials with additional polynomials to achieve the desired result.
-We will fix $n \in \Naturals$ and show how to obtain $ \fset(n)$.
-In fact, we will simply refer to $\fset(n)$ as $\fset$ here onwards.
+In order to construct the set of polynomials $\fset(n)$, we crucially use the set of polynomials that was used in \cite[p.316]{MM1982}.
+We will augment this set of polynomials with additional polynomials and show that the reduced Gr\"obner basis of it has $\EXP(n)$ cardinality.
+We will fix $n \in \Naturals$, and show how to obtain $ \fset(n)$.
+In fact, we will simply refer to $\fset(n)$ as $\fset$ from here onwards.
 The variables that we use in the set will be as follows.